Karin Wanderer Learns

 My Top More-Than-7-But-Less-Than-9 Discworld Books

 Any Discworld book is comforting, but when I need a boost I always fall back on my witches.
 The Discworld is covered in many wild and interesting characters.
 Not every book features all — or even any — of the witches.
 It just so happens that all of my favorite do.
-Wyrd Sisters Witches Abroad Lords & Ladies All of the Tiffany Aching books (you MUST read these in order.
+Wyrd Sisters Lords & Ladies Carpe Jugulum All of the Tiffany Aching books (you MUST read these in order.
 I know, Sir Pratchett said you can read all of the Discworld books in any order- but the Tiffany Aching reading order is important!
 Trust me!): Wee Free Men A Hat Full of Sky Wintersmith I Shall Wear Midnight The Shepherd's Crown

 Watercolor of the Death of Rats: A happy skeletal rat in Death's traditional robes, standing upright with a little scythe.
 His bony tail and one bony foot stick out from under his robe.
 Text reads "D is for the Death of Rats."
 Death was never quite sure why he allowed the Death of Rats to have an independent existence.
 After all, being Death meant being Death of everything, including rodents of all descriptions.
 But perhaps everyone needs a tiny part of themselves that can, metaphorically, be allowed to run naked in the rain, to think the unthinkable thoughts, to hide in corners and spy on the world, to do the forbidden but enjoyable deeds. ~Sir Terry Pratchett, Thief of Time